bahim22/work/Docs2/AplusQues.md

 ## Network

-1. If PCs can't connect to wired network due to not rec IP addresses from DHCP server the cause may be the DHCP IP pool is exhausted
+1. If computer can't connect to wired network due to not rec IP addresses from DHCP server the cause may be the DHCP IP pool is exhausted
 2. IP addresses beginning w/ 169 are assigned auto if an IP address can't be received from a DHCP server
-   1. "system will assign itself an APIPA address in the range of 169.254.0.1 through 169.254.255.254, then sends a broadcast to ensure no other PC is currently using that add"
+   1. "system will assign itself an APIPA address in the range of 169.254.0.1 through 169.254.255.254, then sends a broadcast to ensure no other computer is currently using that add"
 3. Avoid low RF signal issues by using non-overlapping channels (1,6,11)
 4. CAT5 trasmits data >= 100 Mbps & distance of 100 meters
 5. Crossover cable can be used to make connection from 2 hubs, 2 swtiches, 2 routers, hub to switch, or computer to router
 6. Bluetooth: a discovery and authentication process that validates the communication link
-7. wake-on-LAN will allow sleeping PC to power on when job is sent
+7. wake-on-LAN will allow sleeping computer to power on when job is sent
-8. DHCP(Dynamic Host Config Protocol) server can auto config param needed by NIC when PC first boots & enables central management of IP address allocation
+8. DHCP(Dynamic Host Config Protocol) server can auto config param needed by NIC when computer first boots & enables central management of IP address allocation
 9. non-shining link integrity indicator when cable is plugged in means there's no connection to rest of the LAN
    1. link status indicator is small LED next to RJ45 connector that will shine when there's proper electrical conn
 10. Default gateway being down won't affect LAN & it's devices; but user won't be able to access internet